nla-asia/dog-counter-yolov8-fastapi/README.md

 # Dog Counter using YOLOv8 and FastAPI
-This is just a simple python application that demonstrates the YOLOv8's capability to detect object detections.
+This is just a simple python application that demonstrates the YOLOv8's capability to detect objects properly.